-26. The Lawyer says that, at the material times, he believed the Firm was complying with its accounting obligations.
+- 28. The Lawyer says that, at the material times, he believed the Firm was complying with its accounting obligations.
 He did not understand that the practice of creating invoices to match the general and trust bank accounting entries was wrong.
-The data was entered into

-- PCLaw to reflect the dates of the transactions; thus, the invoices were created as an accounting mechanism to coincide with the rest of the financial transactions. - 27.
-The Lawyer now acknowledges that his practices in relation to invoices and the movement of client trust funds breached a variety of Law Society Rules.
-He now understands that he must render proper accounts, sign and deliver them to clients prior to depositing funds directly into general, or withdrawing funds from trust, for his fees.
+The invoices were created as an accounting mechanism to coincide with the rest of the financial transactions. - 29.
+The Lawyer provided clients on contingency fee (personal injury) files with handwritten calculations of settlement funds, on notepad paper, prior to withdrawing funds from trust.
+While these handwritten calculations may have been provided to clients, they were not in an invoice format. - 30.
+The Lawyer now acknowledges that his practices in relation to invoices and the movement of client trust funds were in breach of a variety of Law Society Rules.
+He now understands that he must render proper accounts, sign them and deliver them to clients prior to depositing funds directly into general, or withdrawing funds from trust, for his fees.